/ % of “socially relevant products and processes” using OS resources

 Step 2: Verification of OS Inputs.
 For each identified innovation, investigate the use and contribution of OS inputs during its development.
 This involves examining research publications, development reports, and any available documentation that mentions or suggests the use of open data, open-source software/methodologies, or collaborative efforts facilitated by OS principles.

 Step 3: Data Collection.
 Utilize existing datasources such as press releases, Lens.org, ClinicalTrials.gov, PubMed, and OpenAIRE to gather detailed information about each innovation.
-This includes the nature of the innovation, the role of OS in its development, and the impact on society.
+Additionally, FDA and EMA databases can be used to track approved drugs and medical devices, while patent databases like PATSTAT and USPTO provide insights into OS-related patents.
+For sustainable agricultural advancements, AGRIS serves as a valuable resource.
+Together, these datasources offer comprehensive insights into the nature of innovations, the role of OS in their development, and their societal impact.

 Step 4: Analysis and Quantification.
 Analyze the collected data to determine the extent of OS contributions to the development of each innovation.
 Calculate the number and percentage of these innovations attributed to OS resources compared to the total number of innovations in each sector.
 This step involves assessing the reliability of the data and dealing with any inconsistencies or gaps in information.